 What can you advise people who want to be a financial advisor?

-Fides Enrique started out as a part-time financial advisor of Sun Life in June 2010.
-Before she entered the life insurance industry, she was a pre-school owner and teacher.
+Fides Enrique started out as a part-time financial advisor at Sun Life in June 2010.
+Before she entered the life insurance industry, she was a preschool owner and teacher.

 What made you decide to be a Sun Life Financial Advisor?